digital-fabric/modulation/README.md

 ```

 Care must be taken not to reassign values outside of methods, as this will
-overwrite any value retained in the attribute.
-To assign initial values, use
+overwrite any value retained in the instance variable.
+To assign initial values,
-the `||=` operator as in the example above.
+use the `||=` operator as in the example above.
 See also the
 [reload example](examples/reload).

 ## Dependency introspection